 Keep the receipts of your locks and/or take photos of your bike lock just in case you need to provide proof.

-Avoid leaving your bike unattended for too longand lock it, with an approved lock threaded through the frame and quick-release wheels to an immovable object.
+Avoid leaving your bike unattended for too long and lock it, with an approved lock threaded through the frame and quick-release wheels to an immovable object.
 Take a photo of your bike once it’s been secured in case you need to show proof.

 If you are going to leave your bike in your vehicle, it must locked and the alarm armed.
 Your bike should either be out of sight, as in the boot, or if that’s not possible, then it needs to be locked with an approved lock to a secure anchor point within the car.
-Don’t leave your bike in your vehicle overnight, and if you do, check your policy to see if this scerio will be covered.
+Don’t leave your bike in your vehicle overnight, and if you do, check your policy to see if this scenario will be covered.

 Never leave your bike on your bike rack overnight.
 It’s an obvious target on a potentially quiet, dark street.
 And always ensure that when you have your bike on your rack that it’s locked to the rack and that the rack is locked to the car.